Skip to main content

 2

-Click on Select a model and choose a model from the AI provider you setup above.Select an LLM
+Click on Select a model and choose an available model.
+If you added an AI provider above, choose one of your configured models.Select an LLM

 3